ignis-sec/Pwdb-Public/README.md

 * 28.79% of passwords are letters only.
 * 26.16% of passwords are lowercase only.
 * 13.37% of passwords are numbers only.
+* 34.41% of all passwords end with digits, but only 4.522% of all passwords start with digits.

 ## Unique Passwords